jsbisht/aws-developer-associate/beanstalk.md

 Web Server Tier scales based on the number of request to the ELB.

 Worker Tier scales based on the number of messages in the SQS queue.

+### Security

+Security group for the web server tier will be configured by EB to accept HTTP connections.

+Security group for the worker tier will be configured by EB to accept only connections from ELB.

 ### CNAME